elieobeid7/Cosub/README.md

 > - It deletes sends the original files to trash using [Send2Trash](https://github.com/hsoft/send2trash)
 > - It downloads subtitles using [Subliminal](https://github.com/Diaoul/subliminal)
 > - It renames the subtitles to match the names of the files
+> - If you leave the path empty, the folder that you are currently in is considered as your path
+> - The script detects the operating system you're using and should in theory work on any platform, but for the time being, it's only tested on Linux

 ##  Known issues